British foreign Secy calls on PM Modi; Potential of India-UK partnership in post-Brexit world discussed

 New Delhi, Dec 15: British Foreign Secretary Dominic Raab on Wednesday called on Prime Minister Narendra Modi during which they discussed the vast potential of the India-UK partnership in the post-COVID and post-Brexit world.

-In a tweet after the meeting, Modi said he was looking forward to UK Prime Minister Boris Johnson''s visit to India to be the Chief Guest at the Republic Day celebrations next month.
+In a tweet after the meeting, Modi said he was looking forward to UK Prime Minister Boris Johnson's visit to India to be the Chief Guest at the Republic Day celebrations next month.

 "Excellent meeting with @DominicRaab, UK Secretary of State of @FCDOGovUK.
 Discussed the vast potential of the India-UK partnership in the post-COVID, post-BREXIT world," Modi tweeted.